YannikSahl/SP-thingy/README.md

   DB-Querier
 </h1>
 <p align="center">
-  An application for a team of the Deutsche Bahn that queries a Database, a DB-Querier.
+  An application for a team of Deutsche Bahn that queries a Database, a DB-Querier.
 Hah, get it.
 </p>

 # Overview